Basic 3D Math: Vectors

 Geometrically, this can be seen as a scaling of the Vector:

 On the Left, the Vector A has a value of [3,4].
-On the right it has been multiplied with the scalar value of 1.5 – now the vector has the value of [4.5,6]
+On the right it has been multiplied by the scalar value of 1.5 – now the vector has the value of [4.5,6]

 Add and Subtract another Vector